 - All course work or makeup work.

-If you do meet the criteria for extreme academic hardship and are requesting a postponement of your jury duty, send an e-mail to email@example.com and include:
+If you meet the criteria for extreme academic hardship and are requesting a postponement of your jury duty, send an email to firstname.lastname@example.org and include:

 - Your name as it appears on your jury summons